muntasirhsn/Combined-ML-Models-for-House-Prices-Prediction/README.md

-## House prices prediction - [Machine learning competition on Kaggle](https://www.kaggle.com/competitions/house-prices-advanced-regression-techniques) - Top 1%
+## House prices prediction - Machine learning competition on Kaggle.
+Top 1% on leaderboard
 #### This notebook provides a solution for the House Prices Advanced Regressions - Machine Learning competition on Kaggle.
 I have tried to explain the steps in detail wherever posible.
 Please do not hesitate to contact me if you have any questions.
 I'll try my best to follow up.
 You can also find this notebook on [Kaggle](https://www.kaggle.com/code/muntasirphy/house-prices-top-1/notebook?scriptVersionId=103817570).
 To begin with, download the Jupyter notebook files (any of them) from here or Kaggle.
 You can download the train and test data (csv) files from Kaggle.
 Run the notebook step by step to get a through understanding.

 ### A. Load and Preprocess data